Frequently Asked Questions (FAQs)

 Can you connect it to more than one screen?

-Yes, you can use a DVI or HDMI "splitter" to connect multiple screens.
+Yes, you can use an HDMI "splitter" to connect multiple screens.
 In order for this to work, all of the screens have to be the exact same make and model.
 If you can't get identical screen models, you should look for screens that support the same HD resolution (either 720p or 1080p) -- but there's still no guarantee that a setup with different screen models will behave properly.
 Also, when you're using more than one screen on the same EasyStart system, remember that all the screens will be showing the same content.

 If you want different content on each screen, you can either purchase additional EasyStart systems, or select an EasyStart Pro multi-head model that can power 2-4 independent screens from the same player.

 Can you turn the screen on and off automatically?